panthonies/site/_posts/2020-02-15-Data-Transformation-R.md

 title: "Basic Data Transformation in R"
 description: "In which we review the fundamentals of transforming data in R, using six key functions in the dplyr package: filter, arrange, select, mutate, summarize, and group by."
 thumb_image:
-tags: [academic, R]
+tags: [academic, r]
 ---

 In this post we'll be taking a look at basic data transformation in R -- namely, six important R functions included in the [dplyr](http://dplyr.tidyverse.org) package:[^1]

 [^1]: This post is meant for a person who is looking for a refresher on the very basics of the dplyr package (i.e., me when I inevitably forget how to summarize data).
-The content in this post is based on chapter five of [R for Data Science](https://r4ds.had.co.nz/index.html) by Hadley Wickham & Garrett Grolemund, which I would recommend reading for a more thorough explanation.
+The content in this post is based on chapter five of [R for Data Science](https://r4ds.had.co.nz/index.html){:target="blank"} by Hadley Wickham & Garrett Grolemund, which I would recommend reading for a more thorough explanation.

 * {% ihighlight r %}filter(){% endihighlight %} - filter rows
 * {% ihighlight r %}arrange(){% endihighlight %} - order rows